AryanGodara/findParentSilverDev/README.md

   - `findFileByName`: Searches for a file by its name, considering both direct names and aliases.
 It recursively searches through children and aliases to find the specified file.
   - `findParent`: Determines the closest common parent directory of two files.
 It uses a helper function to find the paths from the root to each file and then compares these paths to find the common parent.

+### Softlinks vs Aliases (according to me)

+The concepts of "alias" and "soft link" (or symbolic link) come from different contexts but share the idea of referring to another entity.
+However, they operate at different levels and in somewhat different manners:

+Alias
+Context: Aliases are often used in various software applications, command shells, and programming environments to refer to another command, function, or sometimes file paths with a simpler or alternative name.
+Functionality: An alias is essentially a shortcut or a nickname to another command or entity.
+In command shells, for example, an alias might allow a user to execute a long command using a short nickname.
+Scope: Typically, the use of an alias is limited to the context or environment in which it is defined, such as a shell session or a specific application.
+Soft Link (Symbolic Link)
+Context: Soft links are used within file systems to create a reference to another file or directory.
+Functionality: A soft link is a special type of file that points to another file or directory path.
+When you access a soft link, the file system redirects you to the file or directory it points to.
+Unlike hard links, soft links can cross file systems and can link to directories.
+Durability: Soft links remain valid even if the target file or directory is moved within the same file system (though they will break if the target is deleted or moved to a different file system).
+They are more flexible than hard links, which cannot link directories or cross file systems.
+File System Level: Soft links operate at the file system level, meaning they are recognized and resolved by the operating system's file system.
+In essence, while both aliases and soft links provide a way to refer to another entity using a different name or path, aliases are more about convenience within a specific context (like a command shell or an application), and soft links are about creating a navigable reference within a file system that points to another file or directory.
+Soft links are more versatile and integrated into the file system's structure, allowing for more complex file and directory arrangements and access patterns.

 ### Testing

 The project includes a test suite written with the `testing` package and the `testify` assertion library for Go.
 The tests cover various scenarios, including: